jsummers/imageworsener/readme.txt

    "srgb": sRGB colorspace.
 Can optionally be followed by a letter indicating
     the "rendering intent". p=perceptual, r=relative, s=saturation, a=absolute.

-   The default is to use the same colorspace as the input image, if possible.
+   The default is to use the same colorspace as the input image, if IW thinks it's reasonable to do so.
+Otherwise, it will choose a colorspace appropriate for the output format.
-   If the output file format does not support different colorspaces (or IW does not know how to handle that), then this option will have no effect.
-   IW will always select a colorspace that will work with the output format.

  -inputcs <colorspace>
    Assume the input image is in the given colorspace.
 This is intended to be